CocoaPods/guides.cocoapods.org/source/using/pod-install-vs-update.html.md

 You will only use `pod update` when you want to update the version of a specific pod (or all the pods).

+## Commit your Podfile.lock

+As an reminder, even if [your policy is not to commit the `Pods` folder into your shared repository](https://guides.cocoapods.org/using/using-cocoapods.html#should-i-check-the-pods-directory-into-source-control), **you should always commit & push your `Podfile.lock` file**.

+_Otherwise, it would break the whole logic explained above about `pod install` being able to lock the installed versions of your pods._

 ## Scenario Example

-If [your policy is not to commit the `Pods` folder into your shared repository](https://guides.cocoapods.org/using/using-cocoapods.html#should-i-check-the-pods-directory-into-source-control), don't forget to at least commit & push your `Podfile.lock` file.
-This file must always be pushed to the repository.
+Here is a scenario example to illustrate the various use case one might encounter during the life of a project.

 #### Stage 1: User create the project